ucdavisdatalab/workshop_python_basics/_sources/chapters/01_python-basics.md

 that there are multiple types (`bool`, `float64`, `int64`, and `object` in `banknotes`).

-In contrast to `info`, `describe` provides summary statistics about a DataFrame.
-The latter method will only produce information about numeric data.
+In contrast to `.info`, the `.describe` method provides summary statistics about a DataFrame.
+The latter will only return information about numeric
+columns:

 ```{code-cell}
 banknotes.describe()